 - GABA: The body’s primary inhibitory neurotransmitter has a calming effect on the body.
 When a person consumes alcohol, GABA levels are increased, leading them to repeatedly drink to receive the same calming effects.

-- Glutamate: alcohol blocks the activity of glutamate, an excitatory neurotransmitter.
+- Glutamate: alcohol blocks6 the activity of glutamate, an excitatory neurotransmitter.
 The reduction in glutamate serves as a positive reinforcement for drinking.
 When a person dependent on alcohol stops drinking, glutamate activity increases, which is thought to cause unpleasant alcohol withdrawal symptoms.

 Emotional Causes of Alcoholism